code-423n4/code-contests/contests/02-elasticdao/README.md

 by the first DAO, ElasticDAO.
 `tokens/ElasticGovernanceToken.sol` is a rebasing token that conforms to the ERC20 spec.

-Storage contracts follow a version of the Eternal Storage pattern and are found in `models`.
+Storage contracts follow a version of the Eternal Storage pattern and are found in `src/models`.

 As this code conforms to [NatSpec](https://docs.soliditylang.org/en/v0.7.2/natspec-format.html#natspec-format) formatting specifications, lower level details regarding function can be found as comments within the code itself.